MrRyt247/CWA-Calculator/README.md

 - 1826322
 - 1821522
 - 1823022
--John Papa Amonoo Appiah 1817522
+- John Papa Amonoo Appiah 1817522
 - 1819222

 Keep checking this repo for updates 😉